bill-auger/git-packaging-hooks/README.md

 prepare packaging files:

-* commit at least the changelog to trigger the git hooks
+* add a new commit to trigger the git hooks
   => $ git add --all
-  => $ git commit --allow-empty-message
+  => $ git commit --allow-empty --allow-empty-message --message=''

-_NOTE: after each commit to the `$DEVELOPMENT_BRANCH` branch:_
+_NOTE: after each commit to the `$STAGING_BRANCH`:_

 * the version string will be written into the configure.ac file
 * any git tags of the form 'vMAJOR.MINOR.REV' that are not merged into master will be deleted
 * a git tag 'vMAJOR.MINOR.REV' will be put on the HEAD
   where REV is n_commits after the nearest 'vMAJOR.MINOR' tag
+* autoreconf will be run, the project will be rebuilt and installchecked
+* the commit will be rejected if the re-config/re-build fails
+* the commit will be amended with '--gpg-sign' if it was not already GPG signed
+  or if any tracked files had been changed by the re-config/re-build

-_NOTE: after each commit to the `$PACKAGING_BRANCH` branch:_
+_NOTE: after each commit to the `$PACKAGING_BRANCH`:_

-* all git tags are preserved
+* all existing git tags are preserved
+* rebasing and amend commits are non-eventful and will not trigger any of the following actions
-* the \_service, .spec, .dsc, and PKGBUILD files will be copied from their corresponding *.in templates
+* the \_service, .spec, .dsc, and PKGBUILD files will be created from their corresponding *.in templates
 * version strings will be written into the \_service, .spec, .dsc, and PKGBUILD files
 * checksums will be written into the .dsc and PKGBUILD files
 * a tarball named 'PROJECT_MAJOR.MINOR.REV.orig.tar.gz' will be in the parent directory
+* signatures will be generated for the tarball and PKGBUILD
-* the .spec and .dsc recipes will be coupled to this tarball and checksums
+* the .spec and .dsc recipes will be coupled to this tarball
+* the .dsc recipe will be coupled to this tarball checksums
-* the PKGBUILD recipe will be coupled to this tarball, checksums, and signatures
+* the PKGBUILD recipe will be coupled to this tarball, checksum, and signatures
-* all files in the ./obs/ directory (except *.in) will be copied into the OSC directory
+* a new entry will be added to the debian/changelog if one does not exist for this version
-* the HEAD commit will be amended and signed
+* the new HEAD commit will be amended and signed with the commit message as `$GIT_COMMIT_MSG`
-* the commit message will be 'update packaging files to vMAJOR.MINOR.REV' (a.k.a. `$COMMIT_MSG`)
-* the development branch, packaging branch, and tags will pushed to github
+* the `$STAGING_BRANCH`, `$PACKAGING_BRANCH`, and tags will pushed to github
 * the PKGBUILD and signatures will be uploaded to the 'vMAJOR.MINOR.REV' github "tag release"
-* the tarball, PKGBUILD, and signatures will be verified as identical to the github "tag release"
+* the local tarball, PKGBUILD, and signatures will be verified as identical to the github "tag release"
-* rebasing and amend commits are non-eventful and will not trigger any of the above actions

-packaging:

-* OSC local build - e.g.
-  => $ osc build openSUSE_Tumbleweed i586   ./`$OBS_NAME`.spec
-  => $ osc build Debian_8.0          x86_64 ./`$OBS_NAME`.dsc
+* all files in the ./obs/ directory (except *.in) will be copied into the `$OSC_DIR`
+* the remote OBS build will be triggered with a checkin
+* a debian package will be built, installed, and validated in a clean chroot

+finalize the release:

+* tweak any debian/ or OSC files and rebuild manually with deb tools and/or osc
-* tweak any of the preceding steps as necessary until everything rocks sweetly
+  as necessary until everything is rocking sweetly
-* OSC commit to the OBS build server for production build

-commit packaging files to git:

-* duplicate any changes in the OSC directory in ./obs/ directory and amend commit
+* duplicate any manual changes to the OSC files in the ./obs/ files and amend commit
+  => $ git add --all
+  => $ git commit --amend
-* checkout the master branch and fast-forward to the development branch
+* checkout the master branch and fast-forward to the `$STAGING_BRANCH`
-  => $ git checkout master && git merge development
+  => $ git checkout master && git merge `$STAGING_BRANCH` && git push upstream master